Page last updated: 23 August 2020

-In Scotland, most people are now required by law to wear a face covering:
+In Scotland, most people aged 5 and over are now required by law to wear a face covering in many settings, including:

 Read the full government guidance on face coverings for Scotland on the Scottish government website.

-In Wales, most people are now required by law to wear a three-layer face covering in all indoor public places.
+In Wales, most people aged 11 or over are required by law to wear a three-layer face covering in all indoor public places.
 This includes staff working in public areas.

 Read the full government guidance on face coverings for Wales on the Welsh government website.

-In Northern Ireland, most people are required by law to wear a face covering:
+In Northern Ireland, most people aged 13 or over are required by law to wear a face covering:

 - in shops or shopping centres